SumiSeo/contacts-app/README.md

 ![main view](./img/contact-add.gif)

-### Whenever user puts valid input, the new contact will be added on the _contact lists_.
+### Whenever user puts valid input, the new contact will be added on the _contact list_.

 - Name input will be organized (First letter:uppercase, the rests: lowercase.)